google/comprehensive-rust/src/lifetimes/exercise.md

 What remains for you is to implement the `parse_field` function and the `ProtoMessage` trait for `Person` and `PhoneNumber`.

-For this exercise, enough working only with `VARINT` and `LEN` tpyes, but you finish early, try to implement `I32` type.
+For this exercise, enough working only with `VARINT` and `LEN` types, but if you finish early, try to implement `I32` type.

 You can copy the code below to https://play.rust-lang.org/ and fill in the